JoachimGoebgen/LEDStripLamp/README.md

 # LEDStripLamp
-Controlling a multi-sided lamp built with a WS281x-strip and a NodeMCU ESP32 Arduino via MQTT and an optional matrix-keypad.
+Controlling a multi-sided lamp built with a WS281x-strip and a NodeMCU ESP32 Arduino via a matrix-keypad through MQTT.

 ## Overview
 This project consists of three parts: